 With 28 casinos and 39 sites operating throughout the state, Mississippi has the infrastructure in place to run live sports books and has long been one of the most aggressive states in pushing for legislation that would allow that industry to thrive.

-Those casinos are taxed 12 percent on revenue with 8 percent going to the state and 4 percent to local government, so there isn’t much opposition to this potential influx of revenue.
+All casinos are taxed 12 percent on revenue with 8 percent going to the state and 4 percent to local government, so there isn’t much opposition to this potential influx of revenue.

 Sports Betting FAQ

-When will sports betting be legal in Mississippi?
+Is sports betting legal in Mississippi?

 Where can I place sports bets in Mississippi?